Unhappy about the response you got?

 1. Asking for an internal review #

 At the bottom of the relevant request page on WhatDoTheyKnow choose "request an internal review".
 Then write a message asking for an internal review of your request.
 You should be as specific as possible about the reasons you are unhappy with the way your request was handled.
 It may be helpful to include a link to the request page, to make it clear which request you are talking about.

 Internal reviews should be quick.
 If one takes longer than 20 working days then the authority should write and let you know, and it should never take longer than 40 working days (see this good practice guide).
 You will then either get the information that you originally requested, or you will be told that the review upholds the original decision.

 2. Referring a request to the Information Commissioner #

-If you are still unhappy after the public authority has done their internal review, then you can refer your request to the Information Commissioner, who is empowered to uphold access to information laws.
-To make a referral, start by reading the Information Commissioner's advice for those with concerns about accessing information which links to their form.
-If you requested information from a Scottish authority, then it is the Scottish Information Commissioner who you will need to contact.
+To make a referral, start by reading the Information Commissioner's advice for those with concerns about accessing information, which links to their form.
+If you requested information from a Scottish authority, then you should contact the Scottish Information Commissioner instead.